• Skip to primary navigation

 The track ends in Zermatt, a car-free village of just 4,000 year-round residents.
 Our hotel is a 10-minute walk if you’re traveling light, or you can take a small electric taxi.

 Early arrivals will enjoy exploring Zermatt.
 You’ll share the streets with tourists just up for a day of mountain air, European hikers dressed in the traditional knickers, mountain climbers gearing up for an expedition, and the occasional herd of goats.
-Tonight, we’ll meet for a reception and orientation, followed by a traditional Swiss dinner.
+Tonight, we’ll meet for an orientation, followed by our Welcome Dinner.

 A short after-dinner walk ascends one of the trails overlooking Zermatt.
 As the Milky Way and thousands of stars twinkle above, and you gaze down on the lights of our little village, you’ll feel a bit of the magic that lies ahead this week.